 You can measure this by taking the revenue you’ve earned from campaign profits minus the amount you’ve expended on marketing, dividing it by the amount, and so on – as earlier mentioned.

 Email marketing does not require deep investment, yet it provides the highest ROI compared to other digital marketing strategies.
+Learn some art and science of email signature marketing.

 And that’s all folks (hope we haven’t bored you).